ford-jones/lazarus/docs/api-reference.md

 > **meshPath:** *The relative path to the wavefront mesh asset you wish to render.*
 > **materialPath:** *The relative path to the wavefront material asset you wish to render.*
 > **texturePath:** *The relative path to the texture image. (optional)*
+> **selectable:** *Whether or not this assets id can be looked up via pixel coordinate when it is occupying screenspace. (optional)*

-#### MeshManager::Mesh createQuad(float width, float height, std::string texturePath, float uvXL, float uvXR, float uvY)
+#### MeshManager::Mesh createQuad(float width, float height, std::string texturePath, float uvXL, float uvXR, float uvY, bool selectable)
 Creates a quad (2D plane) to the size of the specified height and width. \
 Textures loaded into a quad have their fragments discarded where the texture opacity is 0.0 - used for sprites.